Sri Lanka ETA/Visa Policy

 Conditions for Sri Lanka ETA:

-Purpose of Visit: The Sri Lanka ETA is available for tourists, business travelers, and transit passengers.
-Applicants must indicate the purpose of their visit and provide supporting documents, such as a business invitation letter or proof of onward travel.
+• Purpose of Visit: The Sri Lanka ETA caters to tourists, business travellers, and transit passengers.
+Applicants are mandated to articulate the purpose of their visit and furnish requisite documentation, such as a business invitation letter or evidence of onward travel.

-Duration of Stay: The Sri Lanka ETA is valid for a maximum stay of 30 days.
-However, travelers can apply for an extension of up to 90 days before their current ETA expires.
+• Duration of Stay: The Sri Lanka ETA accords a stay of up to 30 days, extendable to 90 days upon timely application before the ETA expiry.

-Entry Points: Sri Lanka ETA holders can enter Sri Lanka through designated entry points, including Bandaranaike International Airport, Colombo Port, and Mattala Rajapaksa International Airport.
+• Designated Entry Points: ETA holders are entitled to ingress through stipulated entry points encompassing Bandaranaike International Airport, Colombo Port, and Mattala Rajapaksa International Airport.

-Health Requirements: Sri Lanka does not have any mandatory health requirements for travelers.
-However, visitors are advised to take necessary precautions and vaccinations before traveling to the country.
+• Health Prerequisites: While Sri Lanka does not impose mandatory health prerequisites, visitors are advised to undertake necessary precautions and vaccinations pertinent to their travel itinerary.

-There are several types of visas available for foreign nationals who wish to enter Sri Lanka, including tourist visas, business visas, and transit visas.
+Several types of visas are available for foreign nationals who wish to enter Sri Lanka, including tourist, business, and transit visas.

 Here is a list of eligible countries for Sri Lanka visas:-